 Oil-based dyes don't dry out the leather as alcohol-based ones do.
 Oil-based dyes cut through the leather's surface to dye the fibres more deeply.
 These may work best on full-grain and top-grain leather that has yet to be finished outside because those leather fibres will dry out faster.

-Leather dyes that use water:
+Leather dyes that use water

 As a leather finish, you can use thin coats of leather resolene or acrylic dye.
 After the acrylic layers dry, your leather will have a beautiful, solid, and protective surface.
 This can work for corrected grain leather, whose fibres have been sanded down, so the resolene offers a durable finish.
-There are different finishes and colours for resolene, which makes it a versatile leather dye.
+There are different finishes and colors for resolene, which makes it a versatile leather dye.

 A leather finisher made from natural resin will cause the finish more subtle and soft and protect the leather from getting dirty.
 Resin-based finishers can work well and don't repel water.

-Needed to colour leather:
+Needed to color leather: